 Sweden believes that the national ownership and the political will of the cooperation partner countries are key to achieving sustainable development.
 Mine action is no exception.
-It needs to become an integrated part of affected States' development efforts, for example to enable agriculture and the build-up of infrastructure, and will also need to be an integrated part of achieving sustainable economic and democratic development.
+It needs to become an integrated part of affected States' development efforts, for example to enable agriculture and the build-up of infrastructure.